cyberworm1/game-asset-db-postgres/docs/operations.md

 - Schedule `scripts/replica_health_check.sh` via cron (e.g., every 5 minutes) against each standby.
 The script emits JSON logs that can feed Loki/FluentBit and optionally promotes a replica if `--promote-on-failure` is supplied.
 - Configure `REPLAY_LAG_THRESHOLD_SECONDS` to the maximum lag tolerated by downstream teams.
 Default is 120 seconds.
+- Set `LOGGER_PATH` to a log file harvested by your log stack and `PROMETHEUS_TEXTFILE` to the node exporter textfile collector directory (e.g., `/var/lib/node_exporter/textfile/replica.prom`) so the same probe populates structured logs and Prometheus metrics.
-- Forward the JSON output to your monitoring stack to drive alerts on `status != "healthy"`.
+- Forward the JSON output to your monitoring stack and alert when `status != "healthy"`.

 Example cron entry: